agungasb/SIMPLE-GROUND/memory-bank/progress.md

 - Decided to distinguish between `croissantProductsList` (for calculator inputs) and `croissantRecipes` (for scaler functionality) to ensure comprehensive recipe listing.
 - Iteratively refined the CSS and HTML to align product names and their corresponding baked/frozen input fields on a single horizontal line, improving the user interface based on direct feedback.
 - Further simplified the input interface by consolidating "Baked" and "Frozen" labels into a single header, reducing visual clutter and enhancing user experience.
+- Implemented filtering of `croissantProductsList` to show only final products in the Croissant Calculator inputs, directly addressing user feedback for a more focused interface.